kayo5994/gulp-file-sync/README.md

 This function is called when file was deleted on source directory.

- * `fullPathSrc` - is the path of file that deleted on source directory.
+ * `fullPathSrc` - is the path of file that was deleted on source directory.
- * `fullPathDest` - is the path of file that deleted on destination directory.
+ * `fullPathDest` - is the path of file that was deleted on destination directory.

 #### options.updateFileCallback